 International Women’s Day is March 8th, but in Fairfax County, we can’t help but celebrate it every day.
 Because everywhere you look in the county, you’ll find women who’ve changed history, preserved history, and broken all molds.

-With the centennial of the ratification of the 19th Amendment, which saw the opening of the Lucy Burns Museum, and the recent movie about Harriett Tubman, 2020 is the perfect time to celebrate herstory in Fairfax County.
-Here are the stories you’ll want to explore on your visit!
+America recently celebrated the centennial of the ratification of the 19th Amendment, which saw the opening of the Lucy Burns Museum at the Workhouse Arts Center.
+And soon, a new national memorial to the suffragists will open in Fairfax County.
+Here are the stories you’ll want to explore on your next visit to Fairfax County.

 Women who have changed history.

 Two women with local ties have made profound impacts on American life.
 In 1917, Lucy Burns was arrested for peacefully picketing the White House for the right to vote.
-She joined Alice Paul and many other suffragists in the Workhouse where they were all subjected to poor conditions and “Night of Terror” that would transform public thought and open the pathway to equal voting rights.
+She joined Alice Paul and many other suffragists in the Workhouse where they were all subjected to poor conditions and the infamous “Night of Terror” that would transform public thought and open the pathway to equal voting rights.
 The Lucy Burns Museum at the Workhouse Arts Center (formerly the Occoquan Workhouse) tells the tale.
-Next door, you’ll find the Turning Point Suffragist Memorial commemorating the suffragists.
-And all throughout 2020, you can enjoy the 100th anniversary of a woman’s right to vote, thanks to Lucy and other brave suffragists.
+Next door, the Turning Point Suffragist Memorial is being constructed to commemorate all American suffragists.
+(This is expected to open this summer!)

 In 1862, a clerk from the patent office in DC wanted to help Civil War troops after Second Manassas.
 She took the train to Fairfax Station where she nursed the wounded for three days and nights in the heavy rain at St. Mary of Sorrows church.
 During this time, she began to devise the idea that would eventually become the American Red Cross.
 Clara Barton went on to earn the title of Angel of the Battlefield for her brave service throughout the rest of the war.
 In DC, you can also visit the American Red Cross and the Clara Barton Missing Soldiers Office Museum (open for tours by appointment only).

 Women who have made history.